Purpose of the Organization

 Over 40% of the people of the Ixcán area need glasses.
 Almost 5% are blind with cataracts.
 While most cataracts are found on older people, children and young adults are also being diagnosed with them.

 Good eye care also includes education and prevention.
-Our eye health promoters have sun glasses and baseball hats available for protection from the ultra-violet rays of the sun and lubricating eye drops to protect from the drying effects from living around wood fires and the dust and wind.
+Our eye health promoters have sun glasses available for protection from the ultra-violet rays of the sun and lubricating eye drops to protect from the drying effects from living around wood fires and the dust and wind.
 Informational brochures have been made for the teachers and the general public of the Ixcán.
 In this way they learn about vision, eye conditions, eye health, and the prevention of eye problems for all ages.